About Journal of Physics: Energy

 Why should you publish in JPhys Energy?

 - High standards: JPhys Energy selects the most significant and cutting-edge research being undertaken in the field.
-Articles are rigorously peer reviewed by IOP Publishing’s global network of expert referees, supported by our top-level editorial board.
+Articles are rigorously peer reviewed by IOP Publishing’s global network of expert reviewers, supported by our top-level editorial board.

 - Fast publication: we are committed to providing you with a fast, professional service to ensure rapid first decision, acceptance and publication.
 Once accepted, your article will be accessible to readers within 24 hours and will include a citable DOI.

 - Open access: immediate and perpetual open access to your research under a CC BY licence so that it can be accessed and shared by anyone without restriction.

 - Inclusive: with a scope covering interdisciplinary studies and multidisciplinary collaborations as well as traditional disciplines, JPhys Energy brings together researchers from across physics, chemistry, materials science and engineering.

 - Transfer opportunities: as well as accepting direct submissions, the journal also offers you a quick and easy solution to transfer your manuscript from another IOP Publishing journal if it does not fit our scope or significance criteria.
 Articles are transferred along with peer review reports to save time and avoid duplication of work for reviewers.

 - Society owned: IOP Publishing is a leading society publisher of advanced physics research.
 Any profits generated by IOP Publishing are invested in the Institute of Physics, helping to support research, education and outreach around the world.

 JPhys Energy welcomes submissions of the following article types: